colgate-cosc465-spring24/lab11/README.md

 The `fetch` function must also introduce artificial transmission delay based on the `bandwidth` and content length.
 First, obtain the content, then use [`time.sleep`](https://docs.python.org/3/library/time.html#time.sleep) to simulate transmission delay before returning the content from the `fetch` function.

+Run `python3 ./test_fetch.py` to test your fetch function.

 ## Part 2: `fill_from_network`
 Your second task is to complete the `fill_from_network` function.
 This function needs to use the `fetch` function you completed in Part 1 to request video segments and add them to the provided `buffer`.

+Each video segment contains 2 seconds of video.
+Segments are numbered sequentially, starting from `1`.
+You should fetch segments until no more segments are available.

 There are three different video resolutions to choose from: `320x180`, `640x360`, and `854x480`.
 You should fetch a `320x180` resolution segment if the buffer contains less than 5 seconds of video data, a `640x360` resolution segment if the buffer contains less than 10 seconds of video data, and a `854x480` resolution segment if the video buffer contains 10 or more seconds of video data.

-Segments are numbered sequentially, starting from `1`.
-You should fetch segments until no more segments are available.

 ## Part 3: `player`
 Your final task is to complete the `player` function.